SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Not great but a satisfactory performance, will do more after 12 AM.

 **Link to work:** You can check today's work progress here https://www.freecodecamp.com/srrohitkandpal and https://www.codeschool.com/users/SrRohitKandpal

+### Day 8: March 9, 2017

+**Today's Progress**: I have completed Blasting Off With Bootstrap @codeschool.com today and that's how I completed all the courses of  HTML/CSS of codeschool.com

+**Thoughts:** Feeling great after completing all courses of HTML/CSS path at codeschool.
+Now i can jump in to my favorite launguage JAVASCRIPT.

+**Link to work:** You can check today's work progress here https://www.codeschool.com/users/SrRohitKandpal